HARMANN28/HeliverseAssignment/README.md

 the mismatch of color after the water effect was the second issue i was struggling with , as i couldnt figure out why i was not not able to override the parent properties so left it and made the rest

-if possible can you give some more days i will try to polish it as much as possible
+if possible can you give some more days i will try to polish it as much as possible and complete the rest of it as well Please do not consider incomplete website as straight up no,

+Hoping for your Feedback
+Harmann Singh Bhomrah